thmarx/cms-server/cms-server/hosts/demo/content/installation/index.md

 Default template engine is _freemarker_.
 *markdown.engine* the markdown rendering engine used for this virtual host.
 Options are _flexmark_ and _markd_.
-Default markdown engine is _flexmark_.
+Default markdown engine is _markd_.

 **Example host config**
 ```yaml